 Doctoral training in Developmental, Cognitive, and Affective Sciences (DCAS) prepares the student for an academic career in teaching and research.
 The development of advanced research design and analysis strategy skills is central to the training program.
 Concentrations in developmental psychology, affective neuroscience, cognitive psychology, behavioral genetics, and developmental disorders are offered.
 Research training through the apprenticeship model is a major component of the DCAS program.
-At the beginning of the program, the student is assigned one faculty member to collaborate with on research.
-Through mentorship with an active faculty member, the student is involved in answering important questions and utilizing methodologies suited to the area of interest.
+Through mentorship with an active faculty member assigned at the beginning of the program, the student is involved in answering important questions and utilizing methodologies suited to the area of interest.
 Faculty members also help students develop flexible programs of study based on individual research interests.
-Students in the experimental psychology program usually complete the Ph.D. program of study within four to five years.
+Students in the DCAS program usually complete the Ph.D. program of study within four to five years.
+Please note we do not offer a terminal M.A. degree in the DCAS Program; however, all students must earn a M.A. degree prior to advancement to doctoral candidacy of in the Ph.D. program.
+To earn a M.A. degree, students must complete at least 30-credit hours of coursework and maintain at least a 3.0 GPA.
+(Masters requirements described are in effect for students entering in Fall 2018 and later.)
 Below are descriptions of the concentrations currently available to students in the DCAS program.

 The emphasis in developmental psychology focuses on the emergence and maturation of basic psychological processes – attention, perception, learning, memory, language and cognition – from birth through adolescence.
 Affective, motivation, temperament, and self-regulation processes that affect cognitive development are also examined.
 A major emphasis in the developmental area is on individual differences in development, with research directed at understanding both risk and resiliency.
 Laboratories with a developmental focus include those directed by Dr. Anastasia Dimitropoulos, Dr. Elizabeth Short, and Dr. Lee Thompson.
 In addition to core courses in developmental psychology, students take a number of advanced seminars intended to deepen their knowledge in such areas as childhood psychopathology, neurodevelopmental disorders and behavioral genetics.
 Students also are given didactic instruction and supervised experience in child and adult assessment to acquaint them with a variety of methods and techniques employed in research with children from birth through adolescence.
 A variety of laboratory facilities and subject populations are available for study at CASE.
 The department maintains extensive Developmental Laboratories designed to study developmental aspects of learning, cognition, and language acquisition in infants, children, and adolescents.
 Many of the child laboratories are housed in the state of the art Cleveland Hearing and Speech Center (CHSC).
 Clinical interview rooms and playrooms are available for research and assessment at both CHSC and Mather Memorial.
 Hospital facilities and collaborations include newborn nurseries at University Hospitals, the Perinatal Research Unit at MetroHealth Medical Center in Cleveland, and the psychiatry departments at both University Hospitals and the Cleveland Clinic.
 The department also has a strong working relationship with area public and private schools (i.e., Laurel School, Lawrence School, The Cleveland Clinic Autism Center, and the Monarch School).
 Strong working relationships with area hospitals and schools provide large subject pools of typical and clinical populations of children.
 The University has recently developed an International Center for Autism Research and Education.
 This multi-center research program at CWRU, Cleveland Clinic, University Hospitals, MetroHealth, and affiliated community resources will provide students with state of the art experiences in the field of autism.
 Additionally, the Schubert Center for Child Research and Policy provides students with first-rate opportunities to become engaged in the process of applying the knowledge gleaned from child development research to local policy agencies.